 Experienced Rochester Divorce Attorney Explains Spousal Support in New York

 Whenever you’re going through a divorce, life can become complicated.
 This can be due to the time and money you’re spending on the divorce process, as well as all of the emotional troubles that come from it.
 There is a lot to know about divorce when you’re going through it, as knowledge is power.
 If you’re familiar with the aspects of divorce, you’re more likely to have a smooth and successful one.
 One key part of divorce is spousal support, otherwise known as alimony.
 Alimony is essential to determine in a divorce hearing, as it’s a separate court decision and decided on a case-by-case basis.
-For more information on spousal support, read the guidelines below or schedule a free consultation with Rochester divorce attorney Michelle Cimino and let her experience work for you.
+For more information on spousal support, read the guidelines below or schedule a confidential consultation with Rochester divorce attorney Michelle Cimino and let her experience work for you.

 What is Spousal Support?